 (Source- Company website)

 There are various methods in which acquisitions can be conducted.
 It can either be friendly or hostile.
-As seen in the above examples of acquisition, it is not necessary that only a large company has the capacity to acquire a small company it is also possible the other way round as highlighted in the Ranbaxy and Sun pharmaceutical deal
+As seen in the above examples of acquisition, it is not necessary that only a large company has the capacity to acquire a small company; it is also possible the other way round as highlighted in the Ranbaxy and Sun pharmaceutical deal

 There are various pre and post steps that the company needs to take before proposing the acquisition.
-The most important aspect to look at while going for an acquisition is of the synergies especially in the case of strategic acquisitions.
+The most crucial aspect to look at while going for an acquisition is of the synergies, especially in the case of strategic acquisitions.
 The acquirer is looking for expanding his business or to gain assets and then using them to further expand the business.
 The target, on the other hand, is looking for either control over operations and also gains to its shareholders

-This has been a guide to Acquisition Examples.
-Here we discuss top 4 practical examples of acquisitions like Amazon acquires Whole Foods, Microsoft and LinkedIn, Disney and 21st Century Fox, etc. You can learn more about financing from the following articles –
+This article has been a guide to Acquisition Examples.
+Here we discuss the top 4 practical examples of acquisitions like Amazon acquires Whole Foods, Microsoft and LinkedIn, Disney and 21st Century Fox, etc. You can learn more about financing from the following articles –